-While there aren’t any casinos directly in Little Rock, there is one just 57 miles away and another, closer one set to open in June of 2020.
+While there aren’t any casinos directly in Little Rock, there are two within 60 miles of downtown.

 In 2018, state voters approved an initiative legalizing traditional casino gambling in the state.
 The measure took affect on April 1st, 2019.